Aarception/Mo-information-security-portfolio/README.md

 > *`Can the same commercial entity that issues a credential under a unified opportunity representation explain, in that same unified posture, why the credential's signal cannot be transmitted for verification to itself, and, if it cannot, who bears responsibility for a discontinuity that the entity alone designed, maintains, and profits from?`*

 ---
+Disclaimer: I would like to let it be known that a major American research university is observing this process, so please be conscious about choices made.
+There should be no reason why all of a sudden my Github clone image download ability is no longer working.
+I would like to assume this was a mistake on my part.

 ## July 1-3, 2026 — New Genre of Civic Document